IancuGeorgeAlexandru/Recognition-of-handwritten-digits/README.md

 ## Utilization
 - Graphical interface that allows the user to draw a figure and then have the algorithm classify that figure
 - Effective implementation of the Gradient Descent algorithm
-- Compararea performanțelor între setul de date neprelucrat și același set de date, doar că prelucrat cu PCA
+- Performance comparison between the raw data set and the same data set, only processed with PCA
+-
 ---

 ## Interface